KunalUpadhyay02/Tic-tac-toe/README.md

 - If you want then change the texts in the `index.html` file.
 - Change the colors and fonts in the `style.css` file.

-## 👓 Step to make your own Rock✊-Paper🖐-Scissors✌ Web page Game:
+## 👓 Step to make your own Tic-tac-toe Web page Game:

 Step 1.
 Fork this repository and boom you wil get this repository in your profile section.<br>
 Step 2.
 You can edit html and css file to change the design its all up to you.<br>